 you should seriously consider one of these devices.

-all the time can be impractical as some units uses a battery set every
+all the time can be impractical as some units use a battery set every

-two days, not good for long walks hence
+two or three days, not good for long walks hence

 why we use it for spot readings and as an extra navigational tool in